 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-I am currently a member of DD213 Environment & Society Module Team, which has its first presentation in 2018, writing on animal commodification and the difference that markets make to how envirionments are grasped.
-Prior to that, I wrote on power and supermarkets for DD102, a Level 1 foundation course, which was published as part of Understanding Social Lives in 2014, as well as on sweatshops and political responsibility for Living in a Globalised World (DD205 ), which was published as part of a collection by Sage in 2008, as Geographies of Globalisation.
+The last Open University module that I worked on, DD213 Environment & Society, had its first presentation in 2018, and I contributed chapters on animal commodification and the difference that markets make to how envirionments are grasped.
+Prior to that, I wrote on power and supermarkets for DD102, a Level 1 Foundation Module, which was published as part of Understanding Social Lives in 2014.
+Both modules are still in active presentation.

 |OpenSpace Research Centre||Centre||Faculty of Social Sciences|